 Anthony laughed.
 He sounded different.
 Perhaps that’s why she hadn’t recognized it before.
 Not just because it was muffled by the mask, but because there was a cruelty that had crept into his voice.
 There was no joy to his laughter.

 “At the masquerade, you mean?
-You knew that was me?,” he asked.
+You knew that was me?” he asked.

 Annabel kept her mouth shut, her eyes fixed dangerously on him.